suffolklibraries/sljekyll/_events/southwold-2019-01-17-british-transport-pm.md

 The screening will be followed by an optional fish & chip lunch at 12:45pm.

-Book online or contact the library.
+Lunch must be booked in advance.
+Book online or contact the library or Arts Centre.